 Big Data Regional Hubs Industry-Academic Collaboration

-As a result of the CCC / CRA Industry Academic Survey, conducted in spring of 2015 and the CCC Industry Roundtable Discussion held on July 24, 2015, the CCC is sponsoring a program on Industry-Academic Collaboration.
-The goal of this program is to catalyze and foster partnerships between industry and academic research by creating mechanisms for early career researchers in academia and industry representatives to interact and to explore ways to work together.
-This program will enable shared learning and perspectives, access to problems and data, career training, and opportunities for long term partnerships.
+As a result of the CCC / CRA Industry Academic Survey, conducted in spring of 2015 and the CCC Industry Roundtable Discussion held on July 24, 2015, the CCC sponsored a program on Industry-Academic Collaboration.
+The goal of this program was to catalyze and foster partnerships between industry and academic research by creating mechanisms for early career researchers in academia and industry representatives to interact and to explore ways to work together.
+This program enabled shared learning and perspectives, access to problems and data, career training, and opportunities for long term partnerships.

-To foster these partnerships, the CCC is implementing this program through the Big Data Regional Hubs.
-The BD Hubs will be charged with ensuring participation from diverse institutions and strengthening partnerships based on their specific regional needs.
-The CCC asked each Hub to create a plan that is aligned with their region’s needs and opportunities to foster partnerships, which will enhance the research of early career academic researchers, and which will benefit the Innovation Hub.
-The plans focus on early career researchers, include metrics for success, and articulate how it will create long-term partnerships that persist beyond the initial activities.
-Featured activities include workshops, faculty internships, student internships, site visits, hackathons, and lecture series.
+To foster these partnerships, the CCC implemented this program through the Big Data Regional Hubs.
+In 2016, the BD Hubs were charged with ensuring participation from diverse institutions and strengthening partnerships based on their specific regional needs.
+The CCC asked each Hub to create a plan that is aligned with their region’s needs and opportunities to foster partnerships, which would enhance the research of early career academic researchers, and which would benefit the Innovation Hub.
+The plans focused on early career researchers, included metrics for success, and articulated how it will create long-term partnerships that persist beyond the initial activities.
+Featured activities included workshops, faculty internships, student internships, site visits, hackathons, and lecture series.

 Below you can find more information about each of the individual hubs and their programming to foster industry-academic collaboration.
 You can also learn more about the CCC’s efforts to promote industry-academic collaborations in The Future of Computing Research: Industry-Academic Collaborations white paper.

 The Northeast BD Hub is coordinated by Columbia University.
 The hub’s projects included: